NakhlehLab/MoTERNN/README.md

-# MoTERNN
+# MoCERNN
-## Classifying the Mode of Tumor Evolution using Recursive Neural Networks
+## Classifying the Mode of Cancer Evolution using Recursive Neural Networks
 Tumor evolutionary models have different implications in cancer patients' clinical diagnosis, prognosis, and therapeutic treatment.
 Four major evolutionary models have been proposed; namely, Linear, Branching, Neutral, and Punctuated models, which are identified from tumor phylogenetic trees.
 We automated this identification process by defining it as an instance of graph classification problem on phylogenetic trees.
 Specifically, we employed Recursive Neural Networks to capture the tree structure of tumor phylogenies while predicting the mode of evolution.
-We trained our model, MoTERNN, using simulated data in a supervised fashion and applied it to a real phylogenetic tree obtained from single-cell DNA-seq data.
+We trained our model, MoCERNN, using simulated data in a supervised fashion and applied it to a real phylogenetic tree obtained from single-cell DNA-seq data.

-This repository contains the PyTorch implementation of MoTERNN and the scripts used for generating simulated data.
+This repository contains the PyTorch implementation of MoCERNN and the scripts used for generating simulated data.
 The implementation of Recursive Neural Network in this project was adopted from https://github.com/mae6/pyTorchTree.
 To reporduce the results presented in the paper, please follow the instructions below.
 ### Installing the required packages
 1. ### Python
 To better manage Python packages we used Conda.
 The latest vwesion of Conda can be installed by following instructions in the website https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html